PnsDev/ItemFilter-Skript/README.md

 # ItemFilter-Skript

+Make sure you're using the latest version of SkQuery and Skript

 Intended to be used on Bukkit/Spigot Minecraft server running skript

 Allows players to filter dropped items like in PotatoMC